His parents were sharecroppers, and the small two-room wooden shack was built by his father, uncle, and grandfather.

 Vintage Cars at the Tupelo Auto Museum

-It includes one of only 48 Tucker models ever produced, an equally rare Hispano Suiza, Studebakers from both the 1910s and the 1950s, and a replica of the 1886 three-wheel contraption made by Gottlieb Daimler that is generally regarded as the world’s first motor car.
+I was lucky to have seen one of only 48 Tucker models ever produced, an equally rare Hispano Suiza, Studebakers from both the 1910s and the 1950s, and a replica of the 1886 three-wheel contraption made by Gottlieb Daimler that is generally regarded as the world’s first motor car.

 The center of town is dominated by a larger-than-life size Elvis statue, based on a popular photo of him, microphone in one hand and reaching out to fans with the other.
 It also commemorates his 1956 Homecoming Concert at the Tupelo Fairgrounds.